Engaged. Pertinent. Real-world.

 For UVA Nursing students of all levels, research is always close at hand.

-For undergraduates, the School's R.E.A.L. courses, annual summer research internship program and its vibrant Distinguished Majors Program (for high-achieving undergrads) ensure regular and high-level exposure to meaningful scholarship.
+For undergraduates, the School's freshly-revised Research, Ethics, Advocacy & Leadership (R.E.A.L.) courses, annual summer research internship program, and its vibrant Distinguished Majors Program (for high-achieving undergrads) ensure regular and high-level exposure to meaningful scholarship.

-For doctoral students, faculty scholars at the top of their professional game offer guidance, support, and mentoring of unparalleled quality, giving PhD and DNP students a world of resource at their fingertips.
+For master’s and doctoral students, faculty scholars at the top of their professional game offer guidance, support, and mentoring of unparalleled quality, giving MSN, PhD and DNP students a world of resources right at their fingertips.